webbwilliams/datasciencecoursera/CodeBook.md

 ##Alterations to data

-Datasets were combined to facilitate analysis
+Datasets were combined to facilitate analysis.

 Some column names were changed.
 These were either altered from an unnamed header to a descriptive one, or duplicated column names were given a number as a prefix.